tobykurien/Xtendroid/README.md

 // elsewhere
 toast("My short message")
-toastLong(“This message displays for longer”)
+toastLong("This message displays for longer")
 ```

 Where is the reference to the Context object?
 It is implicit, thanks to Xtend: